-Budgeting, roles, responsibilities, and KPIs should be included with measurement timelines.
+Budgeting, roles, responsibilities, and key performance indicators (KPIs) should be included with measurement timelines.
 They should all be aligned with every group that is involved.

 Measurement and review phase

-The final step of the development process offers the opportunity to see where the plan is going and create a feedback loop that can inform companies about the efficiency of a plan.
+The final step of the development process offers the opportunity to see where the IT strategy plan is going and create a feedback loop that can inform companies about the efficiency of a plan.

 Creating an IT strategic plan requires a lot of attention to detail.
 It is a valuable process that helps companies plan documentation that guides them to success.
 It is important to uncover different needs that might exist in the company.